bigrobsf/websocket-chat/README.md

   // Loop through all clients
   for(let id in clients){
-    // Send a message to the client with the message clients[id].sendUTF(msgString);
+    // Send the message to all clients clients[id].sendUTF(msgString);
   }
 });